advaith1/howtodiscord/docs/bugs/bugbot.md

 !submit | Submit a bug for Bug Hunter review - [Dabbit's Report Generator](https://dabbit.typeform.com/to/mnlaDU).
 Post in the respective channel.
 !edit | Edit a submitted bug in the Bug Approval Queue.
 Check #bot-help for the section names !storeinfo | Stores system and client information for ease of !canRepro and !cannotRepro.
-Check #bot-help for the flag codes !canRepro/!cannotRepro | Indicate your reproduction status on an approved ticket
+Check #bot-help for the flag codes !canRepro and !cannotRepro | Indicate your reproduction status on an approved ticket

 ## Using her - Bug Hunters
 Command | Description